top of page

 North Oregon Coast Symphony’s popular Musical Storytime, a

-hands-on musical activity for preschoolers, will return beginning this
+hands-on musical activity for preschoolers, is returning for 2026 beginning in January!

 These events are free and open to children aged 3-5 and their adults.